GrinonBarrett/Taksidos/Core Rules/Creatures/Ajhas.md

 **Mighty Slam**: When the ajhas successfully strikes a foe with its slam attack, it may use its reaction to force that creature to succeed an opposed [Body] check.
 If the ajhas' check is a success in any degree, it knocks the foe prone and knocks them back a number of feet equal to the points of success mulitplied by the ajhas' weight in stones divided by the foe's weight in stones.
 If the ajhas had a critical success, the foe is also vulnerable while they are prone.

 **Acidic Aura**: The ajhas constantly express a fine mist which can reach out up to 10 yards.
 After an ajhas leaves a space, this aura lasts in a space for twice as long as it remain in that space.
 At the end of each round, a creature in the aura is subject to an Acid attack.
 Additionally, anything which breathes in the aura must succeed a [Fort] save or incur hemorrhaging.
 The DV is equal to 10 + the number of rounds the creature has remained in the hour for the past minute.
-An ajhas is unaffected by this feature.
+Additionally, all [Prcp] checks involving scent or vision through the bland colored mist have disadvantage.
+Light going through the mist will always seem dim.
+An ajhas is unaffected by this feature to any degree.

+**Grapplock**: When performing an opposed check while brawling or grappling, the die level of any dice rolled by the ajhas is increased by 1.
+If an unarmed attack by this creature against a foe is a critical hit, and it has at least two free appendages, it may grapple that creature.

+**Acid Maw**: Any critical hit inflicted by the ajhas' bite attack is also treated as an acid attack.
+If the ajhas is grappling a great or smaller creature, and it successfully inflicts a bite attack, it may use its reaction to also inflict an acid attack.
+If the acid attack is a critical hit, it may inflict another bite attack.

+**Swallow Whole**: If the ajhas successfully grapples a creature of small or smaller size, it swallows it whole.
+A creature may be able to cut its way out or succeed an opposed [Rflx] check using their Wrestling skill to escape.

+**Stomach Acid**: Anything in the ajhas' stomach is subject to the digestive acids it contains.
+At the end of each phase, a swallowed creature is subject to an acid attack.
+Even if the creature escapes, it is still subject to such an attack at the end of the round it escaped.

+**Unnatural Speed**: Once per encounter, it *may triple its movement speed for a single move*.